 Respond to Online Reviews

 Online review sites like Yelp, TripAdvisor, Facebook, and Google play a major role in shaping consumer behavior.

-By responding to your customers’ online reviews, addressing negative feedback, and showing appreciation for positive reviews, you can strengthen your restaurant’s online reputation on review sites and social media.
+Make sure you respond to your customers’ online reviews, address negative feedback, and show appreciation for positive reviews.
+This helps strengthen your restaurant’s online reputation on review sites and social media.
 Review response also shows potential customers how your management handles criticism online.

 Even if you’re not able to respond to 100 percent of your existing reviews, spend some time addressing critical customer feedback and attempting to turn around your relationship with customers who may not have had a positive experience.

 Join in on Foodie Holidays